david-b-123/dgmmcfl/README.md

 [Baek J., McLachlan G. J., Flack L. K. (2010).
 Mixtures of Factor Analyzers with Common Factor Loadings: Applications to the Clustering and Visualization of High-Dimensional Data.
 IEEE Transactions on Pattern Analysis and Machine Intelligence 32, 7, 1298-1309.](https://ieeexplore.ieee.org/document/5184847)

-It compares well on small datasets, but on larger datasets, tSNE and UMAP currently outperform it.
-Nevertheless, this could still be useful as a complementary tool.
+It compares well on small datasets, but on larger datasets, tSNE and UMAP could outperform it.
+I have tested it on a few public single-cell datasets, and so, this could still be useful as a complementary tool.
 ![](goolam_et_al.png)